The Quick Draw McGraw Show: Home media

-Season sets of the series for the Hanna-Barbera Classics Collection label was originally announced by Warner Bros. for release in 2006 but was later cancelled due to poor conditions of the masters and the music right issues.
+Season sets of the series for the Hanna-Barbera Classics Collection label were originally announced by Warner Bros. for release in 2006, but were later cancelled due to the poor condition of the masters as well as the music rights issues.
 In 2006, a Warner spokesperson said of the DVDs, "They were pulled because significant remastering work needed to be researched."
 Four episodes are available on DVD, the first two episodes on Saturday Morning Cartoons 1960s: Vol. One and the other two on Saturday Morning Cartoons 1960s: Vol. Two.

 Baba Booey mispronunciation

 On the July 26, 1990, broadcast of The Howard Stern Show, executive producer Gary Dell'Abate was talking about the animation cels that he buys and collects.
 When attempting to say 'Quick Draw and Baba Looey', he accidentally said 'Quick Draw and Baba Booey'.
 He said later that talking about it would last a few hours.
 But since then, hundreds of 'Baba Booey' song parodies have been played on The Howard Stern Show.
 In addition, 'Baba Booey' was often yelled out during live news broadcasts.
 Until recently, it was also frequently yelled at golf tournaments after the ball was struck.